lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 In the code chunk below we use a Support Vector Machine (SVM) to learn a classifier on the labelled training data.
-As previously mentioned, one first needs to train the classifiers parameters before an algorithm can be used to predict the class labels of the proteins with unknown location.
+As previously mentioned, one first needs to train the classifier’s parameters before an algorithm can be used to predict the class labels of the proteins with unknown location.
 One of the most common ways to optimise the parameters of a classifier is to partition the labelled data into training and testing